Moss: Traditional

 Preindustrial societies made use of the mosses growing in their areas.

-Sami people, North American tribes, and other circumpolar people used mosses for bedding.
+Sámi people, North American tribes, and other circumpolar peoples used mosses for bedding.
 Mosses have also been used as insulation both for dwellings and in clothing.
 Traditionally, dried moss was used in some Nordic countries and Russia as an insulator between logs in log cabins, and tribes of the northeastern United States and southeastern Canada used moss to fill chinks in wooden longhouses.
 Circumpolar and alpine peoples have used mosses for insulation in boots and mittens. Ötzi the Iceman had moss-packed boots.

 The capacity of dried mosses to absorb fluids has made their use practical in both medical and culinary uses.
 North American tribal people used mosses for diapers, wound dressing, and menstrual fluid absorption.
 Tribes of the Pacific Northwest in the United States and Canada used mosses to clean salmon prior to drying it, and packed wet moss into pit ovens for steaming camas bulbs.
 Food storage baskets and boiling baskets were also packed with mosses.

 Recent research investigating the Neanderthals remains recovered from El Sidrón have provided evidence that their diet would have consisted primarily of pine nuts, moss and mushrooms.
-This is contrasted by evidence from other European locations which point to a more carnivorous diet.
+This is contrasted by evidence from other European locations, which point to a more carnivorous diet.

 In Finland, peat mosses have been used to make bread during famines.

 Commercial

 There is a substantial market in mosses gathered from the wild.
 The uses for intact moss are principally in the florist trade and for home decoration.
 Decaying moss in the genus Sphagnum is also the major component of peat, which is "mined" for use as a fuel, as a horticultural soil additive, and in smoking malt in the production of Scotch whisky.

 Sphagnum moss, generally the species S. cristatum and S. subnitens, is harvested while still growing and is dried out to be used in nurseries and horticulture as a plant growing medium.

 Some Sphagnum mosses can absorb up to 20 times their own weight in water.
-In World War I, Sphagnum mosses were used as first-aid dressings on soldiers' wounds, as these mosses said to absorb liquids three times faster than cotton, retain liquids better, better distribute liquids uniformly throughout themselves, and are cooler, softer, and be less irritating.
-It is also claimed to have antibacterial properties.
-Native Americans were one of the peoples to use Sphagnum for diapers and napkins, which is still done in Canada.
+In World War I, Sphagnum mosses were used as first-aid dressings on soldiers' wounds, as these mosses said to absorb liquids three times faster than cotton, retain liquids better, better distribute liquids uniformly throughout themselves, and are cooler, softer, and less irritating.
+Moss is also claimed to have antibacterial properties.
+Native Americans were one of the peoples to use Sphagnum for diapers and menstrual pads, which is still done in Canada.

-In rural UK, Fontinalis antipyretica was traditionally used to extinguish fires as it could be found in substantial quantities in slow-moving rivers and the moss retained large volumes of water which helped extinguish the flames.
-This historical use is reflected in its specific Latin/Greek name, the approximate meaning of which is "against fire".
+In rural parts of the UK, Fontinalis antipyretica was traditionally used to extinguish fires as it could be found in substantial quantities in slow-moving rivers and the moss retained large volumes of water, which helped extinguish the flames.
+This historical use is reflected in its specific Latin/Greek name, which means "against fire".

 In Mexico, moss is used as a Christmas decoration.